Dr Gill SH Walker - Clinical PsychologistPsychotherapist & Supervisor

 About me

-Originally from the UK, I also lived in a number of European countries, before settling in Australia many years ago.
-These experiences have given me a personal understanding of transition, change, and building a life in a new place.
 Outside of my work, I’m a wife, and mum to teenagers.
-I enjoy sculpting as a creative outlet, something that keeps me connected to the importance of balance and perspective in everyday life.
+I enjoy figurative sculpting as a creative outlet, something that keeps me connected to the importance of focus, form, patience and perspective in everyday life.

 In line with AHPRA guidelines, testimonials are not displayed on this website.
 You’re welcome to explore my qualifications, experience, areas of practice, and approach to get a sense of how I work.